torusresearch/documentation/README.md

 ---
 description: >-
-  Welcome to Torus Docs!
-Torus is a secure, non-custodial key management for DApps.
-We provide mainstream users a gateway to the decentralized ecosystem via Google and other OAuth providers.
+  Welcome to the Torus Docs!
+Torus is a secure, non-custodial key management system for DApps.
+We're laser focused on providing mainstream users a gateway to the decentralized ecosystem via Google and other OAuth providers.
 ---